Pear-Juice/ATLS-GD-FarmerSurvivor/README.md

 	Player fails by getting overwhelmed by enemies
 	Player succeeds by pushing enemies onto traps
 	Traps are a unique feature to defeat enemies and create obstacles

+Step 2:
+	The core game loop is as simple as clicking to shoot at enemies to push them into pits Secondarily, death and a limited number of enemies create win and lose conditions for this loop